birddevelper/FlexiTable/README.md

   rtl : Indicates right to left direction.
 (Boolean, Default : false) arraySeperator : Indicates the character(s) between array items in cells (Strig, Default : ', ') refreshPriod : Time interval to re-fetch data from source. it is in millisecond.
 (Integer, Default : it is disabled by default.
-Only applicable for calling the function on a container with selector )
+Only applicable for calling the function on a container with selector ) columnsTitle : a dictionary to set optional title for json path }

-}
 ```